mja65/Framethrower_Denise/README.md

 ## Framethrower Denise - PiStorm Amiga native video passtrough

-Framethrower samples the Amiga Video from Denise,converts it to a MIPI CSI2 datastream, which the Raspberry Pi on PiStorm can receive and show on HDMI
+Framethrower samples the Amiga Video from Denise and converts it to a MIPI CSI2 datastream which the Raspberry Pi on PiStorm can receive and show on HDMI

 - [Hardware files, including Gerbers,BOM and Pick&Place](Hardware)
 - [Firmware](Firmware)